back to the MAIN INDEX

 But in this damn country, as usual,

-To find a sponsor who would cover the expenses
+Wishing to find a sponsor who would cover the expenses

 Of the Discovery, he had to go abroad.

-And since by those times
+And since in those days

-Spain was ruled by a Portoguese king,
+Spain was ruled by a Portuguese king,

 He went to Portugal, and there he asked him